github-pfeifer-syscon-de/background/README.md

 ### Python

-By default for rendering the info blocks python will be used (this requires the Development install of python3, python-gobject and python-cairo depending on your Linux flavor names may vary).
+By default for rendering the info blocks python will be used (this requires the Development install of python (3), python-gobject and python-cairo depending on your Linux flavor names may vary).
 If you don't like this option use
 ```
 ./configure --prefix=/usr --without-python
 ```
 the C++ functions for rendering will be used in this case.
-I had no luck to get the embedded python working properly on windows, so your best option is use ```./configure --prefix=/mingw64 --without-python ``` in this case.

 With python you have the option to easily modify the displayed infos e.g. use a weather or news service ...